2020-21 Annual Report

 We continue to explore other areas in which we can develop affordable homeownership opportunities for low- and moderate-income first-time homebuyers.
 These developments may take the form of gut rehabs of existing homes, new construction on vacant lots, or even possibly the adaptive reuse of existing buildings that are not currently designated as residential properties.

-In the winter of 2021-2022, we will be constructing new two-family houses on vacant lots on Bassett Street, W. Hazel Street and Butler Street, and a new single-family house on Lilac Street.
+In the spring of 2022, we will be constructing new two-family houses on vacant lots on Bassett Street, W. Hazel Street and Butler Street, and a new single-family house on Lilac Street.
 This is in addition to the total gut rehabilitation of the final two houses in our inventory on Ivy Street and W. Hazel Street.

 "Thank you so much for your support during